wustlcse204/Final-individual-imanolgh/README.md

-Welcome, and thank you for taking the time to review my final project that I created for my Web Development course I took at Washington University in St. Louis.
+Welcome, and thank you for taking the time to review my final project which I created for the Web Development course I took at Washington University in St. Louis.
 In the repository you will find 3 files, one with HTML code, another with CSS code, and a third with Javascript code.
 The purpose of this project was to create a webpage that could display the standings and top goal-scorers of Europe's top 5 soccer leagues:
 Spanish, English, Italian, German, and French.
 To access these standings and goal-scorer rankings, simply click on the league you would like to view in the header.